asyncapi/spec/versions/next/asyncapi.md

 The Schema Object allows the definition of input and output data types.
 These types can be objects, but also primitives and arrays.
-This object is an superset of the [JSON Schema Specification Draft 07](http://json-schema.org/).
+This object is a superset of the [JSON Schema Specification Draft 07](http://json-schema.org/).

 Further information about the properties can be found in [JSON Schema Core](https://tools.ietf.org/html/draft-handrews-json-schema-01) and [JSON Schema Validation](https://tools.ietf.org/html/draft-handrews-json-schema-validation-01).
 Unless stated otherwise, the property definitions follow the JSON Schema specification as referenced here.

 ##### Properties

 The AsyncAPI Schema Object is a JSON Schema vocabulary which extends JSON Schema Core and Validation vocabularies.
-As such any keyword available for those vocabularies is by definition available in AsyncAPI, and will work the exact same way, including but not limited to:
+As such, any keyword available for those vocabularies is by definition available in AsyncAPI, and will work the exact same way, including but not limited to:

 - title
 - type